-MEC AKA Mobile Edge Computing and Multi-access Edge Computing is and industry standard and network architecture concept.
+MEC AKA Mobile Edge Computing, now named Multi-access Edge Computing is an industry standard and network architecture concept.
 We have compiled this MEC glossary to help clarify the terms used when we discuss MEC.

 If you would like to suggest and addition, or comment on one or more of our terms, please let us know

 The acronym MEC was coined by ETSI (European Telecommunications Standard Institute).
 Originally, MEC stood for Mobile Edge Computing since the standard was focused on a solution for mobile networks.
 As the standard evolved to include all types of broadband networks (Mobile, WiFi, Cable, DSL, etc.) the name changed to Multi-access Edge Computing.